tan1198/project3tantv7/screenshots/README.md

 • You save on energy, spacer and cooling costs.
 Not only that, you have certainty in your recurring costs as Microsoft charge per user for their Azure cloud services.
 Service Bus
-Microsoft Azure Service Bus is a fully managed enterprise integration message broker.
-Service Bus can decouple applications and services.
+Microsoft Azure Service Bus is a fully managed enterprise integration message broker:
+- Service Bus can decouple applications and services.
-Service Bus offers a reliable and secure platform for asynchronous transfer of data and state.
+- Service Bus offers a reliable and secure platform for asynchronous transfer of data and state.
-• Data is transferred between different applications and services using messages.
+And data is transferred between different applications and services using messages.
 A message is in binary format and can contain JSON, XML, or just text.
-For more information, see Integration Services.